OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 The on send API requires **VersionOverrides v1_1**.
-The following code shows you how to add the VersionOverrides node in your manifest.
+The following shows you how to add the VersionOverrides node in your manifest.

 ```
  <VersionOverrides xmlns="http://schemas.microsoft.com/office/mailappversionoverrides" xsi:type="VersionOverridesV1_0">